civicmapper/bard-hydropower/README.md

 Navigate to [http://localhost:5000](http://localhost:5000) to see the site.

-Note that this only serves up compiled client-side code built stored with the repository.
-It does not run the client-side build tasks.
+This is sufficient for modifying `html` in the `app/templates/` folder, or changing any of the python scripts.
+However, it only serves up pre-compiled client-side code stored under `app/static/`; it does not run the client-side build tasks, so you won't see edits made to code in `src` if you only develop using this method.

 You can kill this development server by pressing `ctrl-c` in the command line.

 ### Client-Side Development

+_for editing JS, CSS, HTML, and python_

 (assuming you've installed Python dependencies above)

-1. Install javascript dependencies
+#### 1. Install javascript dependencies

 In the repository root: